opendocsg/opendoc-state-courts-practice-directions-2021/PART-02-GENERAL-MATTERS.md

 (1) Where moneys are to be paid into Court pursuant to a judgment or order of the Court, the judgment or order must be referenced in the Direction to Accountant-General for Payment In and filed into the case file via the Electronic Filing Service for approval by the Court.

-(2) Where a party wishes to furnish security for costs for an appeal filed in the State Courts, the Direction to Account-General for Payment In, which shall be prepared using [Form 44](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A2/Form%2044.pdf) of Appendix A2 to these Practice Directions, must reference the provision in the Rules of Court 2021 pursuant to which the security for costs is furnished.
+(2) Where a party wishes to furnish security for costs for an appeal filed in the State Courts, the Direction to Accountant-General for Payment In, which shall be prepared using [Form 44](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A2/Form%2044.pdf) of Appendix A2 to these Practice Directions, must reference the provision in the Rules of Court 2021 pursuant to which the security for costs is furnished.

 (3) Where moneys are to be paid out of Court pursuant to a judgment or order of the Court, the judgment or order must be referenced in the Direction to Accountant-General for Payment Out and filed into the case file via the Electronic Filing Service for approval by the Court.
 The following documents (as the case may be) must, where necessary, accompany the filing of the Direction to Accountant-General for Payment Out and be filed into the case file via the Electronic Filing Service for approval by the Court: